ea5gvk/EA7EE-MMDVM_CM/README.md

 	0 0,12  * * *   root    [ -x /usr/local/bin/updateDMRIDs.sh  ] && /usr/local/bin/updateDMRIDs.sh
 	0  *    * * *   root    [ -x /usr/local/bin/updateTGList.sh ] && /usr/local/bin/updateTGList.sh
 ```
+Dont forget to put the TGList.txt file from /MMDVM_CM/YSF2DMR/crontrib folder to the /usr/local/etc folder so when you run the ysf2dmr program it get the proper version in place.
+You can also run the updateTGList.sh script to get the proper file in place.

 I advice you also to include the DMR ID update at the end of /etc/rc.local file so that each time you start your HotSpot, it can source and update the last DMR database so you haven't any problems with callsigns.

 # ysf2dmr configuration file explained